Gilliodus: Description

-The teeth of Gilliodus consisted of both rows of rectangular teeth along the lateral edges of the jaws, and a set of teeth along the midline of the lower jaw termed a tooth-whorl, which was similar to that of Caseodus.
-The lateral teeth differed between the two species: in G. peyeri they were blade-like while in G. orvellei they were not.
-Both species are united by possessing well-developed ridges on their lateral teeth.
-The teeth of Gilliodus were covered in an outer layer of enameloid.
-The lower jaws (Meckel's cartilages) of both species were not fused at their anterior end.
-The postcranial skeleton of Gilliodus was identical in appearance to that of the caseodontid Caseodus.
+The teeth of Gilliodus consisted of both rows of rectangular teeth along the lateral (side) edges of the jaws, and a set of teeth along the midline of the lower jaw, termed a tooth-whorl.
+The lateral teeth differed in the shape of their crowns between the two species: in G. peyeri they were rectangular and blade-like, while in G. orvellei they were not bladed and came to a point.
+Both species are united by possessing rows of well-developed ridges on their lateral teeth.
+The teeth were composed of dentin and were covered in an outer layer of enameloid.
+The lower jaws (or Meckel's cartilages) of both species were not fused at their anterior (forward) end and had the tooth-whorl positioned between them.
+The skeleton of Gilliodus was made up largely of calcified cartilage, although the dorsal fin and the vertebral column were uncalcified and are not preserved in fossils.
+The postcranial skeleton of Gilliodus was apparently identical in appearance to that of the caseodontid Caseodus.

 Classification

-Gilliodus is a member of the order Eugeneodontiformes (also spelled Eugeneodontida), and more specifically the family Eugeneodontidae.
-Rainer Zangerl considered the genus to be the sister taxon of Eugeneodus, based on morphological analysis, in his 1981 description of the family and order.
+Gilliodus is a member of the order Eugeneodontiformes (originally spelled Eugeneodontida), and more specifically the family Eugeneodontidae.
+Zangerl considered the genus to be the sister taxon of Eugeneodus based on morphological analysis in his 1981 description of this family and order.

 Paleobiology

 In life, Gilliodus were nektonic carnivores.
-Based on the enameloid coatings on its teeth, Zangerl suggested that Gilliodus had a rapid rate of tooth-replacement.
+Based on the lack of wear to the enameloid coatings on its teeth, Zangerl suggested that Gilliodus had a rapid rate of tooth-replacement.